 🔨 Notes

-Quick insights, useful math, summaries of important phenomena and models
+Summaries of important phenomena and models and some useful math

 - infinite limits · neural tangent kernel